mrdivine/Data-Science-Dashboard/README.md

 - **Downloadable Full Resume**: Available as a PDF.
 - **Hosted with Docker and AWS Lightsail**: Containerized and cloud-deployed.

+## Roadmap
+- [ ] Introduction Video
+	- [ ] create the script
+	- [ ] record first iteration
+- [x] Top Five Job Profiles ✅ 2024-11-04
+- [ ] Custom Assessment for Dr. Mathew Divine
+	- We have the Top Five automatically created..
+This is good.
+But, the quality is falling behind.
+Therefore, we need to do something to ensure consistency and the legitimacy of the assessment.
+I'm thinking about a few different methods.
+		- [ ] Change the prompt: use one-shot learning
+		- UI Changes
+			- [ ] show output in collapsable units
+			- [ ]  Show the job-profile in a collapsable format
+			- [ ] Look into better mechanisms for showing the newly generated page and saving in streamlit
+		- [ ] Add a moderation step for assessing the quality of the generated skills-assessment and cover letter
+- [ ] Custom Assessment for any Freelancer for any Project
+	- [ ] Add extra page for uploading both job-profile and projects list
+- [ ] Metrics with automatic posts
+	- [ ] Ask for consent for data usage
+	- [ ] prototype tracking changes for session
+	- [ ] create mechanism for making log files for the assessments
+	- [ ] Set up a routine for running analysis on extracted data

 ## Setup

 ### Prerequisites